Reviewable/Reviewable/enterprise/config.md

 ![Firebase Web API Key](https://raw.githubusercontent.com/Reviewable/Reviewable/master/enterprise/images/firebase_web_api_key.png)

-2. On the _Service accounts_ tab, in the _Firebase Admin SDK_ section, locate your database name as the first part of the database URL (very likely the same as your project name) and generate a new private key:
+2. On the _Service accounts_ tab, in the _Firebase Admin SDK_ section, create a service account, then locate your database name as the first part of the database URL and generate a new private key:

 ![Firebase service account private key](https://raw.githubusercontent.com/Reviewable/Reviewable/master/enterprise/images/firebase_private_key.png)